ROSHINI-PM/PYTHON-INTERNSHIP-BRAINWAVE-MATRIX-SOLUTIONS-T1/README.md

 # PYTHON-INTERNSHIP-BRAINWAVE-MATRIX-SOLUTIONS-T1

 This is a Python-based ATM simulation program that allows users to perform basic banking operations such as checking balance, depositing money, withdrawing money, and printing transaction receipts.

-Features
+✨ Features
-Card Insertion and Authentication
+✅ Card Insertion and Authentication
-Simulates inserting a card and entering a PIN to authenticate the user.
+Simulates inserting a card and entering a PIN to verify user identity.

-Check Balance
+✅ Check Balance
-Allows the user to view their current account balance.
+View the current account balance.

-Deposit Money
+✅ Deposit Money
-Enables the user to deposit money into their account.
+Add funds to your account.

-Withdraw Money
+✅ Withdraw Money
-Allows the user to withdraw funds, with validation for sufficient balance.
+Withdraw funds from your account (with balance check).

-Print Receipt
+✅ Print Receipt
-Displays a summary of recent transactions and current balance.
+Displays a summary of your latest transactions and balance.

-Exit
+✅ Exit
-Lets the user safely exit the ATM interface.
+Safely exit the ATM interface.

-How to Use
+▶️ How to Use
-Clone or download the project to your local machine.
+Clone or Download this project to your local machine.

-Open the Python file (atm.py or similar) in your preferred Python environment.
+Open the file in any Python environment (e.g., VS Code, PyCharm, or terminal).

 Run the script using: